 The IFOPA's Resilient Living Program launches thanks to RARE Patient Impact Grant

 The IFOPA’s Resilient Living Program has launched thanks to a RARE Patient Impact Grant from Global Genes.
-Based on the Turning Point facets of resiliency, this new program offers people with FOP, families and caregivers the tools to improve emotional health and coping skills and reduce anxiety and depression as they face the challenges of the disease.
+Based on the Turning Point facets of resiliency, this new program offers people with FOP, families and caregivers the tools to improve emotional health and coping skills and reduce anxiety and depression as they face the challenges of this disease.

 Tips and articles on resilient living are also posted each week to the IFOPA’s social media.
-For a recap of the social media post follow the Resilient Living Program Pinterest board.
+For a recap of the social media posts follow the Resilient Living Program Pinterest board.

-The IFOPA has also opened registration for the Resilient Living Workshop taking place before the Family Gathering in the fall.
+The IFOPA has also opened registration for the Resilient Living Workshop taking place before the Family Gathering in November.
 This one-day workshop is a special opportunity for members of the FOP community to strengthen their mental, emotional and social well-being.